Mon – Fri: 9:00am – 5:00pm, Sat: 09:00 am – 02:00pm, Sunday: Closed

 Potential Risks of Teeth Whitening

-Teeth whitening treatments are generally considered safe and effective, but there are some potential risks associated with each type of treatment.
+Whitening treatments are generally considered safe and effective, but there are some potential risks associated with each type of treatment.

 1. Over-the-Counter Products

-Over-the-counter products can be effective, but they may not provide the same degree of whitening as professional treatments.
-Additionally, if these products are used incorrectly or too frequently, they can make the enamel of the teeth a little sensitive – as suggested by the NHS.
+If these products are used incorrectly or too frequently, they can make the enamel of the teeth a little sensitive – as suggested by the NHS.

 2. Professional Teeth Whitening